Hoodstrats/Hoodstrats.github.io/SnowMuteReleases.md

 `RELEASE`
 [V1.0.0](https://github.com/Hoodstrats/SnowMute)

+4-30-22
+###### Added
+- new public method in options script to allow public access to apply settings
+###### Changed
+- FirstRun variable in settings is now IsFirstRun for clarity
+- CanRun variable in first run dialogue changed to match FirstRun var in Settings
+###### Fixed
+- FirstRunDialogue now only triggers upon first run and not when About is pressed

 4-21-22
 ###### Added
 - a small timer of 5 seconds to the OK button when the program is first run (enforce some reading)